Anatomy of a Webstore Product - Setting up stock for eCommerce Success

 Stock Screen > Details Tab > Description

 The product title should be concise yet descriptive.
-Products should include Brand names and include key attributes
+Products should include Brand names and key attributes about the product.

 Price